On the MFT3 Blog: Click here to read Katherine’s blog entries

 Katherine views intimate relationships as the most important thing that we are a part of, the toughest and the best thing we will ever do, and that is why she loves helping clients learn new skills and tools to achieve balance and peace in their relationships, both with themselves and with others.

 Katherine is also proud to offer Brainspotting trauma healing and performance therapy.
 She is trained in Phases 1, 2 and 3 and Intensive, is part of David Grand’s private supervision group, is a Certified Consultant and is a Trainer-in-Training, bringing Brainspotting to ever more therapists and healing professionals in New England.
 Brainspotting therapy is the main focus of her practice of late.
 Please don’t hesitate to inquire about how Brainspotting with Katherine may help you.

 Katherine accepts Husky (Medicaid) insurance and self-pay clients.
-Katherine is at MFT3 from Monday through Thursday, from 9am to 6pm.
+Katherine is at MFT3 Tuesday, Wednesday and Thursday, from 9am to 6pm.
 Katherine is not taking on any new clients at this time, although she will consider Brainspotting clients as scheduling allows.

 Katherine can be reached via e-mail, or by phone at 203-416-6008, x602.
 She is available for consultation with the media concerning contemporary mental health issues.